Your Guide to the Georgia Renaissance Festival with Kids

 Don’t miss the Royal Petting Farm with goats and sheep and the Goose Gazebo where children can pet gentle geese.

 Roll with It

 Bring your own stroller or wagon or rent them at the front gates.
-Parents will enjoy the convenience of getting around the 32-acre festival without their kids complaining about all the walking.
+Parents will enjoy the convenience of getting around the 32-acre festival with fewer complaints from their kids!

 Yes, there is a lot to do and see at the festival so if you’re not sure where to start, use their helpful “customize your experience” tool.
-With this, you can click on the shows you want to see, the rides you want to do and even the food you’d like to eat.
-After you have made your selections, the tool creates an agenda and emails it to you.
-(Now that is something they definitely didn’t have in the 16th century.)
+With it, you can click on the shows you want to see, the rides you want to do and even the food you’d like to eat.
+After you’ve made your selections, the tool creates an agenda and emails it to you.
+That’s something they definitely didn’t have in the 16th century!